 If a cadet or midshipman at a military service academy is paid, this is generally considered personal income and is therefore not tax-exempt.
 However, certain circumstances may make payment for services exempt.

-Advice on Tax Preparation
+Advice on tax preparation

 Filing your taxes doesn’t have to be a nightmare.
-Despite the forms, deadlines, and endless numbers, tax preparation can be a rather simple process if you approach it the right way.
+Despite the forms, deadlines and endless numbers, tax preparation can be a rather simple process if you approach it the right way.

 Tax identity theft (often called tax fraud) has increased in recent years.
-Thieves will take your name, your social security number, and your date of birth and use them to file a tax return in your name.
-When you file your own return, the IRS will kick it back to you—and leave you with a long, lengthy process to correct the situation.
+Thieves will take your name, your social security number and your date of birth and use them to file a tax return in your name.
+When you file your return, the IRS will kick it back to you—and leave you with a long, lengthy process to correct the situation.

 Criminals can get this information from wallets, internet phishing schemes, even misplaced hospital bills.
 You can take steps to lower your risk.
 Shred bills when you are finished with them, only browse trustworthy websites, and never enter your personal information online unless you are using a reputable site.

 Ask yourself: what would you do if audited?
-Many professional tax preparers offer assistance in handling the IRS in these situation.
+Many professional tax preparers offer assistance in handling the IRS in these situations.
 H&R Block, for example, sells additional “Peace of Mind” insurance which means all you have to do is turn over your audit letter to them and the company will handle it.
 Tax companies that close at the end of the tax season are unable to provide services like this, as audit letters often arrive in the weeks following the April 15 deadline.

-What to Do in Case of Audit
+What to do in case of an audit

 The first thing to remember is that audits are not always a negative thing.
 You might be audited as the result of a random screening or because something on your return was filed the wrong way.
 Audits may be performed via mail or through an in-person interview; all contact information and related materials will be in the initial letter you receive.